 Just because you shouldn’t be afraid of mortgage insurance doesn’t mean you should enjoy paying it.
-There are various options for getting out of mortgage insurance with less than a 20% down payment.
+There are various options for getting out of mortgage insurance.

-These programs will offer up to 97 percent loan-to-value for qualifying borrowers with low to average incomes.
+These programs will offer up to 95 percent loan-to-value for qualifying borrowers.
 This price range is usually restricted to the conforming loan maximum in your county.

 For homebuyers with as little as a 10% down payment, there is a boom of second mortgages and home equity line of credit programs on the market.
 These programs allow you to take out the first mortgage with an 80 percent loan to value, avoid mortgage insurance and then take out a second mortgage or home equity line of credit to bridge the difference up to 89.99 percent loan to value.

 For traditional mortgages with private mortgage insurance, most lenders can provide a buy-out option.
 This ‘buy-out’ is determined by your credit score and the loan-to-value ratio of the purchase.
-Buying out your PMI can cost up to 3.29 percent of the loan amount with 5% down and a 680 credit score, or 1.92 percent with a 760 credit score on the same situation.
-This is your FICO range viewpoint.
+Buying out your PMI can cost up to 3 percent of the loan amount.

 Note: The funds for this buyout can come from a seller credit and/or a lender credit; they do not have to come from your own pocket.